glouppe/info8002-large-scale-data-systems/lecture3.md

 - Exactly-once delivery: *guaranteed* by the properties of RB.
 - Order of message? **Not guaranteed!**

-.exercice[Does uniform reliable broadcast remedy this?]
+.exercise[Does uniform reliable broadcast remedy this?]

 ???